Reasonable Suspicion Training: Preparing Your Supervisors for a Tough Situation

 2. Consult if possible — If another trained supervisor is available, get their observation too.
 Two sets of eyes are better than one for documentation purposes.

-3. Remove the driver from safety-sensitive duty immediately — Do not let them drive.
+3. Remove the driver from safety-sensitive duty immediately — Safety-sensitive functions include driving, loading/unloading, vehicle inspection, and any time spent waiting to drive.
+Do not let the driver perform any of these.

-4. Arrange testing — Drug testing should happen within 32 hours.
-Alcohol testing should happen within 2 hours (must happen within 8 hours or document why it didn't).
+4. Arrange testing — Alcohol testing should happen within 2 hours (must happen within 8 hours or document why it didn't).
+Drug testing should happen within 32 hours.
+These are different windows — don't mix them up.

 5. Arrange transportation — The driver cannot drive themselves to the collection site or home.